-In 2009, Christian Boer (Boer, 2009) designed a typeface called Dyslexie to increase the accuracy and readability of texts for dyslexics so that the errors by switching letters are reduced.
+In 2008, Christian Boer (Boer, 2008) designed a typeface called Dyslexie to increase the accuracy and readability of texts for dyslexics so that the errors by switching letters are reduced.
 Renske de Leeuw (de Leeuw, 2010) researched and tested the typeface.
 They found that Dyslexie resulted in fewer reading errors, although mainly in the specific area of dyslexics switching, flipping, mirroring and turning letters, such as the p and d (de Leeuw, 2010).
-Their main implemented design features considered to be of benefit to dyslexic readers are these:
+Their main implemented design features considered to be of benefit to dyslexic readers are:

 - Keeping the focus on the letters at the bottom.

 - Enlarging the openings (counters) of the letters.

 - Making some letters a bit italic.